The Alcan Highway

 by Michael R Dougherty

-Back in the day, it was one heck of a drive.
+Back in the day, the ALCAN Highway was one heck of a drive.

-It was a narrow, gravel covered dirt road that wound through the Canadian wilderness like it had been laid out by a drunken snake.
+It was a narrow, gravel covered dirt road that wound through the Canadian wilderness like a drunken snake had charted its course.

-In the summer, the constant sound of gravel flying off of your tires and pelting the under carriage of your car, truck or camper could be maddening.
+In the summer, the constant sound of gravel flying off your tires and pelting the under carriage of your car, truck, or camper could be maddening.

-Flat tires were common, as were broken headlights and windshields from gravel being tossed of the road by passing cars and trucks.
+Flat tires were common, as were broken headlights and windshields from gravel tossed up off the road by passing cars and trucks.

-Driving it and surviving it was a badge of honor.
+Driving the road and surviving it was a badge of honor.

-While it was only a barely two lane dirt road, it was called a highway, the Alaska Canadian highway, or "Alcan."
+While it was only a barely two lane dirt path, it was called a highway.
+The Alaska Canadian highway, or “ALCAN highway.”

 The highway begins in Canada at Dawson Creek and ends some 2012 miles later at Delta Junction, Alaska.
-Construction of the Alcan officially began in 1942.
+Construction of the ALCAN highway officially began in 1942.

-The first time our family drove the Alcan we went from Anchorage to Montana and then on to Texas.
+The first time our family drove the highway we went from Anchorage to Montana and then on to Texas.

-The drive from Anchorage to Delta Junction was uneventful, but back then, the Alcan wasn't paved like it is today.
-So once we entered Canada, we only drove 20 miles or so before we had our first flat tire.
+The drive from Anchorage to Delta Junction was uneventful.
+But back then, the ALCAN wasn't paved like it is today.
+So, once we entered Canada, we only drove 20 miles or so before we had a flat tire.

-That evening we pulled into Beaver Creek, Canada and spotted this huge log hotel that also had a restaurant.
-We pulled in, had dinner and stayed the night.
+That first evening we pulled into Beaver Creek, Canada and spotted this huge log hotel that also had a restaurant.
+We stopped there for dinner and stayed the night.

-The next morning we got up early, ate breakfast and took off on our first full day on the gravel covered dirt road that would snake through the beautiful Canadian wilderness.
+The next morning we got up early, ate breakfast and took off on our first full day on the gravel covered dirt road that snaked its way through the beautiful Canadian wilderness.

-I remember seeing cars, trucks and campers that had all kinds of things mounted on the front to prevent rocks from breaking their headlights.
-Most were contraptions made of wire mesh.
+I remember seeing cars, trucks, and campers that had all kinds of odd-looking contraptions mounted on the front of the vehicles to prevent rocks from breaking their headlights.
+Most were gizmos made of wire mesh.
 Back then, the gravel would hit your vehicle under carriage hard enough that it could puncture your gas tank.
-Because of that, some people fastened different types of padding around their gas tanks.
+As a result, some people even fastened different types of padding around their gas tanks.

-One thing I remember about the Alcan back in those days, was that road courtesy dictated that if you came upon a car, truck or camper stopped along the road, instead of just driving by, you would stop and ask if they needed help.
+One thing I remember about the ALCAN Highway back in those days, was road courtesy.
+If you came upon a car, truck, or camper stopped along the road, instead of just driving by, you would stop and ask if they needed help.

-Along the way, just as we were coming into Fort Nelson, our engine started sputtering and we barely made it to a service station.
-Once there, the mechanic informed us that we needed a part for our engine - but they would have to order it.
+Just as we were coming into Fort Nelson, our engine started sputtering, and we barely made it to a service station.
+Once there, the mechanic informed us that we required a part for our engine, but they would have to order it.

 We ended up staying at a local hotel for several days waiting for the part to arrive.

-On down the road, and in the middle of nowhere, a large truck came around a curve in the road.
-The truck was going pretty fast and it threw gravel up into our headlights, breaking one of them.
+Later, when we were back on the road, and in the middle of nowhere, a large truck came around a curve.
+The truck was going pretty fast, and it threw gravel up into our headlights, breaking one of them.

-Later that night we pulled into a town and found a small hotel.
-We checked in and the desk clerk gave my mom the key.
-When we got to the room, mom handed me the key and said "Mike, my hands are full, you open the door.”
+Later that night on the ALCAN we pulled into a town and found a small hotel.
+We checked in, and the desk clerk gave my mom the room key.
+When we got to the room, mom handed me the key and said, “Mike, my hands are full, you open the door.”

 I put the key in the lock, turned it and opened the door.
-As I did, a lady sat up in bed, looked at me and screamed.
+As I did, a lady in the room sat up in bed, looked at me and screamed.

 I said “sorry”, and quickly shut the door.
-We went back down stairs to see the desk clerk.
-When we told him what happened, he said "sorry, I'm new, I gave you the wrong room."
+Then we went back downstairs to see the desk clerk.
+When we told him what happened, he said, “sorry, I'm new, I gave you the wrong room key.”

 With a new room number and key in hand, we went back upstairs.
 This time I made sure I wasn't the one who opened the door to our room.

-The rest of our Alcan trip was uneventful and when we ended up back on a paved highway it felt like we were floating on a cloud.
+The rest of our AlCAN highway trip was uneventful and when we ended up back on pavement, it felt like we were floating on a cloud.

-On our return Alcan trip, headed back to Anchorage, we pulled into a cafe and hotel in Destruction Bay.
+On our return trip, headed back to Anchorage, we pulled into a café and hotel in Destruction Bay.

-While eating our lunch, some Canadian Mounties came in and told everyone that the road ahead was closed because of a bridge that had been washed out.
+While eating our lunch, some Canadian Mounties came in and told everyone that the road ahead was closed because of a washed out bridge.

 We ended up having to spend nearly a week in the hotel while the Canadian Army repaired the bridge.

-I remember the day the Canadian Mounties came back to the hotel and informed us that the bridge had been re-opened and we could head on down the Alcan anytime we wanted.
+I remember the day the Canadian Mounties came back to the hotel and informed us that they had reopened the bridge, and we could head on up the ALCAN highway anytime we wanted.

 Back on the road and headed for Alaska, we were curious to see the bridge that had been washed out.
-Much to our surprise, when we came to the bridge it was nothing but a tiny structure over a very small creek.
+Much to our surprise, the bridge ended up being nothing but a tiny structure over a small creek.

-While the Alcan is now paved and there are a lot more services available along the way, I remember when driving that narrow gravel-covered road took a lot of courage.
+While the highway is now paved and there are a lot more services available along the way, I remember when driving that narrow gravel-covered road took a lot of courage.

-Yes, I'm an Alaskan and I earned my Alcan badge of honor.
+Yes, I'm an Alaskan and I earned my ALCAN Highway badge of honor.